Mid-year stats

 What do these stats show?

 Every year we release statistics about the number of emergency food parcels our community of food banks have provided to people.
 We release figures for the first six months of the financial year in November, and for the full financial year at the end of April.
-These figures cover 1 April to 30 September 2023 – for our latest annual figures, see our end of year stats.
+These figures cover 1 April to 30 September 2024 – for our latest annual figures, see our end of year stats.

 For example, if a family of three were referred to a food bank twice in one year, this would count as six supplies on the system because it would reflect six instances of a supply going to someone in the household.
 However, if a family of three were only referred to a food bank once, this would count as three supplies.

 Figures from Trussell cannot be used to fully explain the scale of food bank use across the UK, because our figures relate to food banks in our community and not to the hundreds of independent food aid providers and community groups also providing emergency food, which have increased in number through the pandemic.
-There are more than 1,300 food bank centres in Trussell’s UK-wide community.
+There are more than 1,400 food bank centres in Trussell’s UK-wide community.
 The Independent Food Aid Network has identified at least 1,172 independent food banks, while there are also Salvation Army food banks as well as food banks run from schools and hospitals.
 There are also thousands of other food aid providers including soup kitchens and social supermarkets.

 Read more about our methodology

-Access breakdowns of the data to local authority level
+Access breakdowns of the data

 Factsheets

-Read our factsheets for a detailed breakdown of what these statistics are telling us at a UK level and the findings for Northern Ireland, Scotland, and Wales.
+Read our factsheets for a detailed breakdown of what these statistics are telling us at a UK level and the findings for Northern Ireland, Scotland and Wales.